top of page

 Recreational Dance Students

 Ballet & Tap Combo Class- Dance attire of any style or color.
 Ballet slippers and Tap shoes.
 Pink slippers for girls and black slippers for boys.
 Black tap shoes for everyone.
 Please make sure that dancers can change their shoes themselves without any help.
 If they can't yet do this, they may not be ready for dance class.
-To help young dancers feel grown up and independent opt for shoes with velcro buckles or replace laces with an elastic tie turning the shoe into a slip on.
+To help young dancers feel grown up and independent opt for shoes with velcro buckles or replace laces or complicated buckles with an elastic tie turning the shoe into a slip on.
 Dance shoes should be labled and kept in a bag that dancers recognize as their own.

 Level I Dance Students